-Subject to Completion, Dated , 2019 American Depositary Shares Jiayin Group Inc. Representing Class A Ordinary Shares This is the initial public offering of American depositary shares, or ADSs, by Jiayin Group Inc. We are offering ADSs.
-Each ADS Class A ordinary shares, par value US\$0.00000005 per share.
-Prior to this offering, there has been no public market for the ADSs or our Class A ordinary shares.
-We anticipate the initial public offering price will be between US\$ per ADS.
-We have applied to list the ADSs on the Nasdaq Global Select Market under the symbol "JFIN."
-We are an "emerging growth company" under the applicable U.S. federal securities laws and are eligible for reduced public company reporting requirements.
-The underwriters have an option to purchase up to additional ADSs from us at the initial public offering price, less the underwriting discounts and commissions, within 30 days from the date of this prospectus, to cover any over-allotments.
-Investing in the ADSs involves a high degree of risk.
-See "Risk Factors" beginning on page 17.
-Underwriting Proceeds, before Discounts and Expenses Price to Public Commissions(1) US\$ US\$ US\$ US\$ US\$ US\$ See "Underwriting" for additional disclosure regarding underwriting compensation payable by us.
+Subject to Completion, Dated

+嘉 良金科 IFIN-TECH Jiayin Gro oup Inc. Representing Cl ass A Ordinary Shares This is the initial public offering of American depositary shares, or ADSs, by represents Class A ordinary shares, par value US\$0.000000005 per s ring ADS s.
+Each ADS Prior to this offering, there has been no public market for the ADSs or our Clabetween US\$ and US\$ per ADS.
+We have applied to list the We are an "emerging growth company" under the applicable U.S. federal securequirements. rities laws and are eligible for r reduced public co ompany reporting The underwriters have an option to purchase up to additional ADSs fr and commissions, within 30 days from the date of this prospectus, to cover an om us at the initial public offe y over-allotments. ering price, less the underwriting discounts Investing in the ADSs involves a high degree of risk.
+See "Risk Factors" b eginning on page 19.
+Per ADS Total Price to Public US\$ US\$ Underwriting Discounts and Commissions(1) US\$ US\$ Proceeds, before Expenses US\$ US\$ (1) See "Underwriting" for additional disclosure regarding underwriting con npensation payable by us.
 The underwriters expect to deliver the ADSs to purchasers on or about , 2019.
-Upon the completion of this offering, Class A ordinary shares and Class B ordinary shares will be issued and outstanding.
-Holders of Class A ordinary shares and Class B ordinary shares will have the same rights except for voting and conversion rights.
-Each Class A ordinary share will be entitled to one vote, and each Class B ordinary share will be entitled to ten votes and will be convertible into one Class A ordinary share.
-Mr. Dinggui Yan, our founder, director and chief executive officer, will beneficially own all the Class B ordinary shares issued and outstanding, representing % of our aggregate voting power.

-Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or passed upon the adequacy or accuracy of this prospectus.
-Any representation to the contrary is a criminal offense.
+Upon the completion of this offering, Class A ordinary shares and Class A ordinary shares and Class B ordinary shares will have the same rights be entitled to one vote, and each Class B ordinary share will be entitled to ten Yan, our founder, director and chief executive officer, will beneficially own al % of our aggregate voting power. except for voting and convervotes and will be convertible sion rights.
+Each C into one Class A o rdinary share.
+Mr. Dinggu Neither the Securities and Exchange Commission nor any state securities upon the adequacy or accuracy of this prospectus.
+Any representation to these securities or passed Roth Capital Partners Shenwan Ho ongyuan Securities